bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 ## Bitcoin Core and GlacierScript

-Glacier uses the Bitcoin Core software for all cryptographic and financial operations, as its open source code is the most trustworthy.
+Glacier uses the [Bitcoin Core](https://bitcoincore.org/){: target="_blank" ._}
+software for all cryptographic and financial operations, as its open source code is the most trustworthy.
 This is due to its track record of securing large amounts of money for many years, and the high degree of code review scrutiny it has received.

 Glacier also utilizes GlacierScript, a software program that automates much of the manual work involved in executing the protocol.
-GlacierScript’s open source code is straightforward and extensively commented to facilitate easy review for flaws or vulnerabilities.
+GlacierScript’s [open source code](https://github.com/GlacierProtocol/GlacierProtocol){: target="_blank" ._} is straightforward and extensively commented to facilitate easy review for flaws or vulnerabilities.

 ## Protocol Output